Managing Strategic Change MGT5303

 - Available to Visiting Students: No

-This course will be delivered by a series of lectures and tutorials in Semester 1.
+This course will be delivered using blended methods, including recorded lectures, seminars, and tutorials in Semester 1.

 The summative assessment is by a written assignment of 2,500 words.